Hans-Van/Weather-Dashboard/README.md

 - Fetches current weather data for cities like Philadelphia, Seattle, and New York.
 - Stores weather data in AWS S3 buckets for long-term storage.
 - Allows easy tracking and management of weather information.
-- Integrates seamlessly with AWS Lambda for automation.
 - Supports GitHub for version control and collaboration.

 ## Setup and Installation